mdeinum/mdeinum.github.io/_posts/2020-07-03-Autowired-Field-Null.md

 	...
 14 more
 ```

-If the application starts and your field **appears** to be `null` it generally due to on of the following issues:
+If the application starts and your field **appears** to be `null` it is generally due to one of the following issues:

 1. [Using `@Autowired` on a `static` field](#static)
 2. [Omitted `@Autowired` on a field](#omitted)